Disclaimer: This post was sponsored by Liberal Convention and Visitors Bureau. All opinions and photos are mine.

 I appreciate that Wichita Park and Recreation, in partnership with Byers, decided to beautify the city’s parks with artistic benches that beautify the surroundings and showcase Wichita’s history makers.
 Byer’s use of vibrant colors, the Wichita flag, and the city’s abbreviated name, ICT, make them symbolic.

-Historically known as the birthplace of female aviator Amelia Earhart, Atchison is a thriving town once home to Kanza Indians.
+Historically known as the birthplace of female aviator Amelia Earhart, Atchison is a thriving town once home to the Kanza Indians.
 Lewis & Clark explored the area in 1804.
 Later, it became a hub for steamboats, railroads, and manufacturing.

 In 1870, the Atchison railroad served as a learning rail town in the state, but times changed.
 The last Santa Fe train left town in the early 1990s, but the museum’s inventory of authentic artifacts keeps history alive.